This page describes a Guided Search feature in Vertex AI Search for retail conversational search.

 Each facet will have one generated question.
 Based on historic user events and facet engagement from past search event data, the questions are sorted by expected frequency of the question appearing.
 The AI will first look at the questions on top, then find what is relevant by attribute.
 The list of questions is generated once.
 If a new attribute is added, it will be reflected in the list in two hours.

-1. Go to the Conversational Search and Browse page in the Search for Retail console.
+Go to the Conversational search and browse page in the Search for Retail console.

-5. Click the pencil icon at the end of each row to open an edit panel for each question.
+Click edit at the end of each row to open an edit panel for each question.

-1. Checking or unchecking the boxes next to the questions you want to include or exclude in conversation.
+Select or clear the boxes next to the questions you want to include or exclude in conversation.

 How to use generative questions in conversational search